opea-project/GenAIExamples/comps/llms/vllm/README.md

-# vLLM Endpoint Serive
+# vLLM Endpoint Serve

-[vLLM](https://github.com/vllm-project/vllm) is a RESTful service that provides a simple way to interact with the vLLM API, which is eerie to use for LLM inference and serving on [Intel products](https://www.intel.com/content/www/us/en/products/overview.html).
-Currently, the vLLM is supporting Intel CPU, and will be extended to Intel Gaudi accelerators soon.
+[vLLM](https://github.com/vllm-project/vllm) is a fast and easy-to-use library for LLM inference and serving, it delivers state-of-the-art serving throughput with a set of advanced features such as PagedAttention, Continuous batching and etc..
+Besides GPUs, vLLM already supported [Intel CPUs](https://www.intel.com/content/www/us/en/products/overview.html), Gaudi accelerators support will be added soon.
+This guide provides an example on how to launch vLLM serving endpoint on CPU.

 ## Getting Started